digital2analogue/hugo-starter-netlify-cms/content/_index.md

 ---
 title: Little Monsters
-blurb: Retro tech enjoyer 2
+blurb: Retro tech enjoyer test
 section:
   heading: A Subsection
   text: You can put even more content in here.